 Abstract

 Xander’s Dot files and Sundry Store documentation master file, created by sphinx-quickstart on Sat Jan 20 10:30:38 2024.
-You can adapt this file completely to your liking, but it should at least contain the root toctree
+You can adapt this file completely to your liking, but it should at least contain the root toctree directive.

 Xander’s Dot Files and Sundry Store#